dima-paryshkov/elt_m5_driver/README.md

 Work folder - netlink.
 Use `cd netlink`

 This is a client server application.
 The server is a kernel module, and the client is a user-space program.
 Communication occurs through a socket with the type AF_NETLINK (communication between kernel and user space).
+You send a message, the server responds with a greeting, your call number, and an echo response to your message.

 Build the module of kernel space: